rayhan-ferdous/rayhan-ferdous/README.md

 👯 Looking to collaborate on: start-ups, innovation & open source projects.

-🤔 Looking for help with: My next Career Opportunity in Data Science + ML + AI + Soft.
-Engg.
+🤔 Looking for help with: Human Brain Project

 💬 Ask me about Cognitive